 In summary, Airbag Control Units are pivotal to automotive safety, evolving from basic triggers to sophisticated ECUs.
 As demand grows with the U.S. airbag market projected to reach $5.80 billion by 2033 partnering with experts is essential.

-At Embien Technologies, we provide end-to-end services for various Automotive Engine Control Unit development, including hardware design, ASIL D software, and integration.
+At Embien Technologies, we provide end-to-end services for Airbag Control Unit development, including hardware design, ASIL D software, and system integration.
 Contact us to elevate your vehicle's safety systems.